 I’ll argue here that project managers are leaders of strategic initiatives, who create value for clients and organisations, not only through technical project plans and using the right tools but also by applying leadership skills and business acumen.

 Organisations working with projects are increasingly focusing their attention on the benefit realisation of the projects they initiate, and so they should.
 A survey by Boston Consulting Group found that Danish companies only achieved about 7% to 10% of the benefits they expected from their projects*.
-Usually this is not the fault of the project manager nor is it typically their measure the benefits of the project once it has been completed.
+Usually this is not the fault of the project manager nor is it typically their responsibility to measure the benefits of the project once it has been completed.
 However, if we start to rethink the role of the project manager organiations will start to achieve higher benefits from the projects.

 You as a project manager need to broaden your view, to see the project in a wider context, understand the business and apply leadership skills beyond the triple constraint model.